Given the following reaction sequence: 1-bromopropane is treated ... | Study Prep in Pearson+

 Multiple Choice

-Given the following reaction sequence: 1-bromopropane is treated with aqueous , what is the major organic product?
+Given the following reaction sequence: 1-bromopropane is treated with (sodium tert-butoxide) in tert-butanol, what is the major organic product formed?

 A